everest-engineering/lhotse/README.md

 ## Security and access control

-[Keycloak](https://www.keycloak.org/) is an open-source identity and access management solution aimed at modern applications and services.
-It makes it easy to secure applications and services with little to no code.

-We are using Keycloak to manage users' authentication, authorization, and session management.
+We are using [Keycloak](https://www.keycloak.org/) to manage users' authentication, authorization, and session management.

 Keycloak has the following three main concepts.